-The following consolidation matrix lists all Group companies for each of the two operating segments which are consolidated on the basis of regulatory aspects or which are included in consolidated financial reporting11 as at the reporting date as their equity capital amounts to at least € I million.
-We deem it irrelevant to list the smaller or bareshell companies.
+The following consolidation matrix lists all of Aareal Bank AG's subsidiaries and joint ventures as well as associated companies for each of the two operating segments which are consolidated on the basis of regulatory aspects or which are included in consolidated financial reporting as at the reporting date as their equity capital amounts to at least € 1 million.
+Smaller or bare-shell companies are not listed, as they are deemed irrelevant.